Browse by Era

 Zubayr ibn al-Awwam (594-656 CE) was one of the earliest converts to Islam, one of the Ten Promised Paradise, and the Prophet's cousin.
 Known for his exceptional bravery and loyalty, he died at the Battle of the Camel fighting against Ali ibn Abi Talib.

-The era of the four Rightly Guided Caliphs (Abu Bakr, Umar, Uthman, and Ali), who led the Muslim community after the Prophet's death.
+The era of the four Rightly Guided Caliphs who led the early Muslim community.

 Abu Bakr al-Siddiq